jefdaj/gander/readme.md

 demo/current/file1.txt
 ```

 Much better!
-Even extremely large, messy drives can be simplified after several rounds.
+Even very large, messy drives can be simplified after several rounds.

 Annex-aware mode
 ----------------

-`gander` was really designed to automate the above "find dupes -> delete dupes
+`gander` was really designed to automate the above "hash files -> find dupes ->
--> update hashes" loop for gradual deduplication of large messes.
+delete dupes -> update hashes" loop for gradual deduplication of large messes.
 The goals are:

 1. Be sure nothing is deleted or lost accidentally
 2. Be clear about what it will do at each step for non-programmers